theochem/chemtools/doc/sci_doc_global_quadratic.rst

 to the second-order Taylor expansion of the energy as a function of :math:`N` around the reference state :math:`N_0`.

-To obtain the :ref:`fundamental global reactivity indicators <fundamental_indicators>` for the quadratic energy model, the derivatives of the energy with respect to the number of electrons at fixed external potential :math:`v(\mathbf{r})` should be calculated.
+To obtain the :ref:`fundamental global reactivity indicators <global_fundamental_indicators>` for the quadratic energy model, the derivatives of the energy with respect to the number of electrons at fixed external potential :math:`v(\mathbf{r})` should be calculated.
 These are given by: